mscroggs/24hourmaths/index.md

 permalink: /
 ---

 We're currently planning our second show: the 24 Hour Maths Game Show.
-It will take place in mid-late 2022.
+It will take place from 7pm GMT on Friday 28th October until 7pm GMT on Saturday 29th October 2022.

 To keep updated about this and other upcoming shows, sign up to our mailing list below or [follow us on Twitter](https://twitter.com/24hourmaths).

 The [first 24 Hour Maths show](magic.md) took place in October 2020, when a [group of maths presenters](team.md) got together some mathematicians,